 Absolutely.
 Protein is the most satiating macronutrient, meaning it makes you feel fuller than carbs or fats, thus helping to reduce your overall caloric intake and making it easier to achieve a caloric deficit2.

-When should I take protein for weight loss?
+What protein drink is best for weight loss?

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any diseases.